drupal-tome/bookish/README.md

-To emulate the behavior of JavaScript routers which refresh the main content of the page instead of navigating to a new page when links are clicked, you can
+To emulate the behavior of JavaScript routers which refresh the main content of the page instead of navigating to a new page when links are clicked, you can enable the Bookish Speed module.
+Note that your JavaScript will have to run in behaviors, and will have to use `once()`.
+Inline scripts and styles are not supported.

 ## Exporting content as YAML (experimental)